(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 ‘O Krishna, I have no desire for victory, or for a kingdom or pleasures.
 Of what use is a kingdom or pleasure or even life, if those for whose sake we desire these things—teachers, fathers, sons, grandfathers, uncles, in-laws, grandsons and others with family ties—are engaging in this battle, renouncing their wealth and their lives?
 Even if they were to kill me, I would not want to kill them, not even to become ruler of the three worlds.
 How much less for the earth alone? … We are prepared to kill our own relations out of greed for the pleasures of a kingdom.
 Better for me if the [Kauravas] were to attack me in battle and kill me unarmed and unresisting.’

-I’m aware that my reading of the Gita—like every other reading of it—is subjective and selective; I know that there are other ways of reading it.
-I’ve approached the Gita as expository literature, using the same yardsticks of truth and beauty that I take to other literary texts.
+I am aware that my reading of the Gita—like every other reading of it—is subjective and selective; I know that there are other ways of reading it.
+I have approached the Gita as expository literature, using the same yardsticks of truth and beauty that I take to other literary texts.
 I agree with Eknath Easwaran, an admirer and well-known translator of the Gita, when he says, ‘To understand the Gita, it is important to look beneath the surface of its injunctions and see the mental state involved.’
-I’ve tried to do the same.
+I have tried to do the same.
 I know that the Gita is not ‘mere literature’ to millions of Hindus, including many of my family and friends.
-It is also sacred scripture, guide to practical wisdom, source of personal and social identity, cultural and national pride, and more.
-My intention is not to offend but this book review will likely unsettle many; a few will respond in angry and defensive ways.
+It is also sacred scripture, a guide to practical wisdom, a source of personal and social identity, cultural and national pride, and more.
+My intention is not to offend as an end in itself, but this book review will likely unsettle many; a few will respond in angry and defensive ways.
 May they find in the Gita the wisdom to forgive my indiscretions.